tejashah88/Leap-Motion-Starter-Pack/README.md

 # Usage
 ## Standard Libraries
 The standard libraries are located in [Assets/LeapMotion/Core](Assets/LeapMotion/Core) and [Assets/LeapMotion/Modules](Assets/LeapMotion/Modules).
 The "Core" folder has the barebone basics to implement Leap Motion integration while the "Modules" folder contains the extra libraries to allow you to interact with other objects, auto-rig different hand models, and optimize rendering calls.
-You can check out the respective documentation at the [Documentation](#documentation) section below.
+You can check out the respective documentation at the [Documentation](#documentation) section above.

 ## Xtra Libraries
 The Xtra libraries contain a set of utility asssets (located in [Assets/LeapMotion/Xtra](Assets/LeapMotion/Xtra)), including prefabs and scripts to accelerate your VR/AR development.
 In the prefabs folder is an head-mounted VR rig that shows only hands (i.e. no arms) [in the capsule form](https://github.com/leapmotion/UnityModules/wiki/Core#capsule-hands).